-For this route, you will need Ordnance Survey Explorer 10.
+For this South Downs Way walk, you will need Ordnance Survey Explorer 10.
 I planned this 11½ km route as a bike ride.
 However, (fool that I am) I did not realise the West Sussex Literary Trail section is not suitable for bikes due to a number of stiles.
 But there is a slightly longer route you can do if you still want to take your bike.
 The shorter circuit took just over an hour with the bike but I walked much more than I cycled!
 Late on a sunny April afternoon, it was idyllic.

 Your start point is the Kithurst Hill car park which you’ll find just south of the B2139 between Storrington and Amberley.
 Be a little afraid as you climb to the car park because this is the last 1½ km of the route when you return to your car.

 From the car park, you head west towards Amberley and it’s fair to say, I walked a lot of this section.
 Why?
 Because the views were just too epic to miss and because I was concentrating on not falling off my bike.
 To your left, you have views across to the sea and the south coast, to the right you have views right across Sussex to the North Downs.
 You can also see Parham House in the valley below you and the South Downs meandering ahead along ahead of you.
 However warm the day, there always seems to be a wind on the South Downs Way, and combined with the silence and solitude it has a haunting effect.
 You know you’re somewhere special, where people have travelled before you for hundreds, if not thousands, of years.

 For many, the South Downs Way is also a sort of pilgrim’s way.
 It was here I met a woman who was cycling solo from Eastbourne to Winchester, wild camping along the way.
 She told me the story of a 92 year old man she’d met earlier in the day who’d told her his story, and it left me with the sense that South Downs Way walks are a series of never-ending stories.